 These no bake cookie dough bites is the recipe I pull out on those busy afternoons when the house feels loud and the little ones are begging to bake.
 No oven required, no big mess, and plenty of chances for small hands to stir, roll, and sample.
 Around here, that makes it a win.

 There's something magical about gathering in the kitchen without needing to heat up the oven.
-My kids love this recipe because they can sneak bites of cookie dough without me worrying, and I love it because it's quick, safe, and always a crowd-pleaser.
+My kids love this no bake recipe because they can sneak bites of cookie dough without me worrying, and I love it because it's quick, safe, and always a crowd-pleaser.

 Jump to:

-- Why You'll Love This Easy Edible Cookie Dough Recipe
+- Why You'll Love This Easy Recipe

-- Ingredients for the Best Edible Cookie Dough Bites
+- Ingredients for the Best Bites

 - Recipe

-- Final Thoughts + Serving Ideas for Edible Cookie Dough Bites
+- Final Thoughts + Serving Ideas

 - Follow Along for More Recipes & Real Life